Re: [ox-en] Material peer production is possible!

 dot-com-bubble dream that is obsolete because there is too

 for the proceeding of business.
 In this respect I share the

 the crisis groups: unless you free production from the

 value and its descendants (money, capital, rent) you will never get

-another result than poverty on one side, accumulation on the other, and a
+another result than poverty on one side, accumulation on the other,

 society falling way behind its potentials.

 Contact: projekt oekonux.de